-National Security Action (NSA) is a left-wing 501(c)(4) advocacy group largely composed of former Obama administration staffers and leadership.
-NSA works to advance global policies and oppose the foreign policy of the Trump administration.[1]
-NSA provides Democratic candidates for public office with talking points and policy and legal expertise intended to support the Obama administration’s foreign policy consensus.[2]
+National Security Action (NSA) was a left-wing 501(c)(4) advocacy group largely composed of former Obama administration staffers and leadership.
+NSA works to advance global policies and oppose the foreign policy of the Trump administration.1 NSA provideed Democratic candidates for public office with talking points and policy and legal expertise intended to support the Obama administration’s foreign policy consensus.2

 Background

-NSA co-chair Ben Rhodes has claimed that the group is a temporary organization that plans to dissolve in 2021.
+NSA co-chair Ben Rhodes previously claimed that the group was a temporary organization and it would plan to dissolve in 2021.
+As of 2023 the organization appears to be defunct and has dissolved.

 Leadership